 Approved layout plans/building programs

 There are reputable positions available.
 The ability for potential buyers to study some kind of plan or design.
-These designs and plans must be authorised by the relevant government authorities.
+These designs and plans must be authorized by the relevant government authorities.

 A historic record of home’s possession